mattloose/RUscripts/README.md

     > cd \grouper\binaries

 ws_event_sampler can run either stand alone in simulation mode, or alongside minKNOW as it is running.
 For simulations, we suggest you start minKNOW and have it open (but not actually sequencing).
-Then start ws_event_sampler in simluation mode.
+Then start ws_event_sampler in simulation mode.
 In this way you will see the output from our scripts in the minKNOW messages window.

 Running ws_event_sampler is done as follows: